Superfast West Yorkshire and York Broadband

 This phase follows on from two previous rounds of work.
 Geographically, this covers the five West Yorkshire local authorities (Leeds, Bradford, Wakefield, Calderdale and Kirklees) and the city of York.

-You can read the full details of the consultation.
-You can also examine the following documents:
+You can read the full details of the consultation and also examine the following associated documents:

-This consultation ran until midnight on 3 September 2018.
+This consultation is open until midnight on 17 September 2019.

-Once it is closed and the Combined Authority has finalised the intervention areas, an Invitation to Tender (ITT) will be issued via the Yortender procurement portal to suppliers to bid for the opportunity to deliver extended NGA broadband coverage during October 2018.
-The intention is to award a contract during February 2019.
-The related extended deployment plans for broadband infrastructure should begin by mid-2019.
+Once the consultation has commenced, the Combined Authority intends to issue an Invitation to Tender (ITT) on 23 August 2019 via the Yortender procurement portal to suppliers to bid for the opportunity to deliver extended NGA broadband coverage.